 Isaac came to Inspiration Corporation after serving almost 20 years in prison for a gang shooting.
 A graduate of Inspiration Corporation’s employment preparation training, he is now taking steps to become a role model in his community by speaking with students about choosing to stay out of gangs and away from violence.
 His new goal is, “to show people that you can make a mistake in your life and still enjoy life doing the right thing.”

-All participants in The Employment Project enroll in employment preparation training, which provides a base of concepts and skills that is reinforced throughout a participant's journey to obtaining and retaining employment.
-Through The Employment Project, many participants seek to enter the workforce for the first time or after a decades-long absence from the workforce.
+All participants in the Employment Services program enroll in employment preparation training, which provides a base of concepts and skills that is reinforced throughout a participant's journey to obtaining and retaining employment.
+Through the Employment Services program, many participants seek to enter the workforce for the first time or after a decades-long absence from the workforce.
 The 60-hour, four-week course covers topics including self-esteem, anger management, communication, career planning, financial management and goal setting, while building job-search skills such as resume writing, employment networking and interviewing.
 During the first week of training, participants complete an assessment of their emotional skill sets; this tool is re-administered at the end of the class to gauge personal growth and the effectiveness of the training.
 Financial literacy training is also integrated into the curriculum.

 Job Club builds upon the lessons learned during employment preparation training (interview skills, goal setting, etc.) and provides practical skills such as setting up an e-mail account, attaching a resume to an e-mail and posting a resume on a job board.
 The Resource Center offers access to computers, the Internet, a printer, fax machine, phone and a small library for all job seekers.